Cleveland Clinic logo

 Glossoptosis

-Glossoptosis refers to an incorrect placement or displacement of the tongue.
-At birth, your infant’s tongue is farther back in their mouth than it should be.
-This positioning can block your child’s airway, affecting their ability to breathe, eat and swallow.
+Glossoptosis means a backward-positioned tongue.
+It happens when your baby’s tongue is farther back in their mouth than what's typical.
+This positioning can block your child’s airway, making it hard for them to breathe, eat and swallow.

 Advertisement